PAUSE PIECE

 Performance structure

 Starting in Room 1, brooms, minimalist choreography and monosyllabic dialogue are used to take the audience on a quasi-ritualistic journey.
-Then a "relay" begins in rooms 2-4: the dancers start various activities that they circle through in different constellations.
+Then a "relay" begins: the dancers start various activities that they circle through in different constellations.
 This is the part where the viewer chooses between the rooms and get to experience the constant transformation of the installations.
 The music, which is specially composed for the project, is played from several different sound sources in combination with the dancers' voices and live sound effects.

 Intentions